New Everest Group research explains: For long-term success, companies need Intelligent Automation solutions with integrated Artificial Intelligence

 3. What are the key benefits of Intelligent Automation?

-Especially in banking, finance and healthcare companies, regulatory compliance has eroded margins, and leaner, fast-moving digital-native competitors have more room for profit variability.
+Especially in banking and financial companies, regulatory compliance has eroded margins, and leaner, fast-moving digital-native competitors have more room for profit variability.
 Reducing cost is a critical benefit, no matter how strategic an enterprise is.

 The difference between Intelligent Automation and Robotic Process Automation in terms of cost reduction is simple: IPA automates more and automates more efficiently than RPA, because IPA processes unstructured data, handles exceptions and continuously learns.
 In short: Intelligent Automation delivers significantly greater cost reduction.